Evidence-Based Screening for Depression in Acute Care

 Thus, Levis et al. (2019) conducted a meta-analysis that researched 58 of 72 eligible studies (N=17357; major depression cases n=2312).
 Combined sensitivity and specificity maximized at a cut off of 10 above among studies with a qualitative semi-structured interview (29 studies, 6725 participants, sensitivity 0.88, 95% confidence interval 0.83 to 0.92; specificity 0.85, 0.82 to 0.88).
 Across cut-off scores 5-15, sensitivity with semi-structured interviews was 5-22% higher than for fully structured interviews (MINI excluded; 14 studies, 7680 participants).
 Levis et al. (2019) concluded PHQ-9 sensitivity compared with semi-structured diagnostic interviews was greater than previous conventional meta-analyses that reference standards.

-Brooke, Benedetti, and Thombs (2019) prepared a meta-analysis, a cross cut-off scores 5-15, sensitivity with semi-structured interviews was 5-22% higher than for fully structured interviews (MINI excluded; 14 studies, 7680 participants) and 2-15% higher than for the MINI (15 studies, 2952 participants).
+A meta-analysis with a cross cut-off score of 5–15 was prepared by Brooke, Benedetti, and Thombs (2019).
+They found that semi-structured interviews had sensitivity that was 5-22% higher than fully structured interviews (MINI excluded; 14 studies, 7680 participants) and 2-15% higher than the MINI (15 studies, 2952 participants).
 In addition, finding summarized of Level I evidence, over all author reported clinician and patient perspectives are essential for informing the context of clinical research, and overcoming the gap between clinical research and the care of individual patients.
 The authors concluded that greater accuracy and comprehensive evidence on the effectiveness of available interventions (questionnaire) for depression is needed to answer the steadily escalating societal and economic burden of the disease.

 The systematic literature review of Kamenov et al. (2017) set in a European clinic incorporated 247 articles, including 71,904 participants.
 A total of 66 interventions were identified, all of them grouped into three main categories: psychotherapies (N = 22), pharmacotherapies (N = 20) or other therapies (N = 24).
 An expert survey was sent to clinicians as well.
 Of 250 practicing clinicians, with a 52% response rate, 130 clinicians from around the world filled out the survey.
 Of them, 95 were professionals from 21 countries in Europe, and 35 (27%) were residing outside Europe.
 Kamenov et al.(2017) explained results from the expert survey did not reveal major differences in the answers of European and non-European clinicians; however, these results are not generalizable due to the small number of non-European clinicians.
 This lack of evidence suggests that a new instrument comprehensively assessing all relevant functioning areas should be also validated in different cross-national samples.
 Moreover, the instrument should be sensitive to country differences and be validated in different settings.
 Recommendation is for more research from low-, middle-, and high-income countries is needed to provide country-specific functioning information.

 Additional studies reviewed that were individually classified, performed in the United States, Canada, Peru, Spain, Europe and Africa.
 Villarreal-Zegarra, Lopez-Lonzoy, Bernabé-Ortiz, Melendez-Torres, and Bazo-Alvarez (2019) conducted a mixed cross-sectional longitudinal study of a valid group comparison made with the PHQ-9 of a measurement invariance study across groups by demographic characteristics of Peruvian health care.
 Of the population studied, participants included 30,449 subjects (56.7% of women, average age 40.5 years, age greater than 18 years (standard deviation (SD)= 16.3), lived in urban areas, 74.6 un-married, had 9 years of education on average (SD= 4.6)).
 Of standard CFA, one-dimensional best fit (CFI -0.936; RMSEA = 0.089; SRMR =0.039) statically.
 The PHQ-9 had presented adequate levels of reliability (a = 0.84) and adequate levels of specificity (>0.90); low sensitivity, between 0.39 and 0.73.
-The result of Villarreal-Zegarra et al. (2019) established reliability with strong rigor.
-The PHQ-9 displayed consistently good measurement invariance, allowing comparisons between groups by age, sex, educational level, socioeconomic status, marital status, and residential area.
-Measurement invariance provides confidence (reliability) that any difference between PHQ-9 one-dimension measures across these groups comes from a real difference in depressive symptomatology and not from group-specific properties of the instrument itself, strength in this study.
+Villarreal-Zegarra et al.’s (2019) findings demonstrated reliability with a high degree of rigor.
+Comparisons between groups by age, sex, educational attainment, socioeconomic status, marital status, and residential location were made possible by the PHQ-9’s consistently high measurement invariance.
+Measurement invariance, which provides assurance (reliability) that any change in PHQ-9 one-dimension measurements between the two groups is due to real differences in depressed symptomatology rather than group-specific features of the instrument, is the study’s strongest point.
 Additionally, this evidence supported the optimal reliability of PHQ-9.
 This study concluded that the PHQ-9 studies dependable and can be duplicated with minimal limitation.
 An example of minimal limitation documented was based on the requirement delaying weeks for the evaluator intensive training in both Spanish and the English language.

 Ferenchick, Ramanuj, and Pincus (2019) conducted a cross-sectional longitudinal study on Depression in Primary Care: Part 1-Screening and Diagnosis.
 The initial studies consisted of eight health centers providing care for a population of over 160,000 individuals.
 The participants were primary care attendees aged 18 years and more.
 Ferenchick et al. (2019) indicated the utilization of a validated version of the PHQ-9; it was distributed as an indicator for possible depression.
 The authors included a supplemental clinician encounter form completed by primary care clinicians.
 A total of 1014 participants were assessed.
 Primary care clinicians diagnosed 13 attendees (1.3%) with depression.
 The PHQ-9 prevalence of depression at a cut-off score of ten was 11.5% (n = 117), of whom 5% (n = 6/117) had received a diagnosis of depression by primary care clinicians.
 The data collection and data analysis were appropriate.
 The statistical value was represented in the population.
 This research demonstrated rigor, showed credibility, dependability, transferability, and feasibility in findings.
 Limitations were minimally identified.
 Ferenchick et al. (2019) noted that primary care providers play a central role in the management of depression

 Ramanuj, Ferenchick, and Pincus (2019) revisited the reproducibility in a part two research.
 A subsequent longitudinal cross-sectional study in a primary care setting for depression was conducted.
 In a research-based analysis of 14 studies comprising over 5,000 participants, the PHQ-9 tool recorded 80% sensitivity at the confidence level of 95%.
 Statistically, the specificity stood at 92% for the confidence interval of between 88% and 95%.
 With minimal limitations for both studies, the consensus was that PHQ-9 satisfied the standards of a reliable and valid screening tool.
-Moreover, it was pointed out that the tool was in the public domain for use.
-Authors indicated that a meta-analysis covering 17 validation studies affirmed that the PHQ-9 tool was acceptable across various settings, populations, and countries.
-Authors asserted and concluded the validity of the PHQ-9 is uncontested since it was confirmed roughly 20 years ago.
+Additionally, it was noted that the technology was available for use by the general public.
+According to the authors, a meta-analysis of 17 validation studies confirmed that the PHQ-9 instrument was appropriate for use in a range of contexts, demographics, and nations.
+The authors stated and came to the conclusion that the PHQ-9’s validity is undeniable because it was validated about 20 years ago.

 Munoz-Navarro et al. (2017) conducted research of a randomized clinical trial (RCT) and utility of the PHQ-9 to identify the major depressive disorder in adult patients in Spanish primary care.
 The RCT was designed to evaluate, diagnose, and treat emotional disorders among primary care patients in Spain.
 The location was of several cities in Spain (two centers in Valencia, and one each in Albacete, Vizcaya, and Mallorca).
 A total of 836 participants agreed to participate and were therefore included in the baseline sample used to study the factor structure of the PHQ-9.
 Of these 836 patients, a subgroup of 218 participants (who were finally included in the RCT and re-evaluated with the PHQ-9 three months later) was used to assess factorial invariance over that time.
 A total of 178 patients completed the full PHQ test, including the depression module (PHQ-9).
 Also, a Spanish version of the Structured Clinical Interview for DSM-IV Axis I Disorders (SCID-I) was implemented by clinical psychologists that were blinded to the PHQ-9 results.
 The psychometric properties of the PHQ-9 as a screening tool was evaluated as compared to the SCID-I as a reference standard.
 The statistical results calculated areas under the ROC curves for the PHQ-9 (n=172) and the PHQ-9/CA and PHQ-p/S sub-scales were 0.914, 0.924, and 0.846, correspondingly the PHQ-9 with more accuracy than the PHQ-9S (p=0.002) with no additional difference.
 The areas under the ROC curves of the PHQ-9 and the NDDI-E showed similar accuracy (n=127; 0.0930 vs 0.934; p=0.864).

 Fekadu et al. (2017) conducted a cross-sectional survey study in eight health primary clinics in rural Ethiopia serving over 160,000 people and using a validated version of the PHQ-9 administered as an indicator of depression.
 Participants were consecutive primary care attendees aged 18 years and above.
 A total of 1014 participants were assessed.
 Primary care clinicians diagnosed 13 attendees (1.3%) with depression.
-The PHQ9 prevalence of depression at a cut-off score of ten was 11.5% (n = 117), of whom 5% (n = 6/117) had received a diagnosis of depression by primary care clinicians.
-The PHQ9 prevalence of depression at a cut-off score of ten was 11.5% (n = 117), of whom 5% (n = 6/117) had received a diagnosis of depression by primary care clinicians.
-Attendees with higher PHQ scores and suicidal individuals were significantly more likely to receive a diagnosis of depression by clinicians.
-Women (n = 9/13) and participants with higher educational attainment were more likely to be diagnosed with depression, albeit non-significantly.
+At a cut-off score of 10, the PHQ9 prevalence of depression was 11.5% (n = 117), with 5% (n = 6/117) having been diagnosed with the illness by primary care physicians.
+The PHQ9 prevalence of depression was 11.5% (n = 117) at a cut-off score of 10, and 5% (n = 6/117) of those individuals had a primary care physician diagnosis of the condition.
+Clinicians were substantially more likely to diagnose depression in attendees who had higher PHQ scores and suicidal thoughts.
+Although not statistically significant, those with higher educational attainment and women (n = 9/13) had an increased likelihood of receiving a depression diagnosis.

 Denson, & Kim (2018), in a retrospective electronic chart review study of adults in the primary clinic, intended to identify potential gaps in the management of depression and assess the perception of primary care.
 The population included patients 18 or greater in years of age seen in primary care clinics in Los Angeles County with a documented annual health screening (AHS) conducted between January 1, 2015, through December 31, 2015.
 Of the patients who received an AHS (n = 6797), 63% received PHQ assessments.
 Of 145 individuals with a positive PHQ-2, 69% had a positive PHQ-9.
 Primary outcomes were the number and percentage of patients screened for depression with patient health questionnaire (PHQ) assessments, positive depression screenings, and interventions made for positive depression screenings.
 Secondary outcomes were PCPs’ perceptions of the management of depression, the use of AHS, and roles for psychiatric pharmacists through evaluation of the provider survey

 Kroenke et al. (2016) conducted an RCT study measured and compared outcomes with PHQ Scale: Initial Validation in three clinical trials that exhibited Patient Health Questionnaire Anxiety and Depression Scale (PHQ-ADS).
 RCT combines the nine-item PHQ-9 and seven-item Generalized Anxiety Disorder scale-as a composite measure of depression and anxiety within an oncology clinic.
 Baseline data from 896 patients enrolled in two primary-care based trials of chronic pain and one oncology-practice-based trial of depression and pain were analyzed (Kroenke et al., 2016).
 PHQ-ADS statistic scores can range from 0 to 48 with higher scores indicating more severe depression/anxiety), and the estimated standard error of measurement was approximately 3 to 4 points.
-The PHQ-ADS showed strong convergent (most correlations, 0.7-0.8 range) and construct (most correlations, 0.4-0.6 range) validity when examining its association with other mental health, quality of life, and disability measures.
+When compared to other measures of mental health, quality of life, and disability, the PHQ-ADS demonstrated strong construct (most correlations, 0.4-0.6 range) and convergent (most correlations, 0.7-0.8 range) validity.
 PHQ-ADS cut points of 10, 20, and 30 indicated mild, moderate, and severe levels of depression/anxiety, respectively.
 Bi-factorial analysis showed sufficient dimensionality of the PHQ-ADS score.
 PHQ-ADS change scores at 3 months differentiated (p <.0001) between subjects that were classified as inferior

 Strength and Limitations of Evidence